coderbdsust/pos/README.md

 ![Shop Sell Report](https://github.com/coderbdsust/pos/blob/master/png/report.png)

 * Maintenance - Product Barcode Generation

-User can generate barcode using this software and save it to this software when adding or changing stock, after printing this barcode user can labeled it in the products.
+<br/> User can generate custom barcode for the product and use it in the software for maintaining order, stock.

 ### Installing
 Say what the step will be

 ```

 - Install SQL Database
-- Run the SQL from sql folder
+- Run the SQL from SQL folder
-- connect
+- Connect to DB
+- Create an admin user
+- Create other user using these role

 ```

 ## Deployment